 Lowes and Home Depot also take them at their in store recycling drop off.
 Check local stores.

-Hazardous Waste: New England Disposal Tech (NEDT, Sutton, MA)
+Hazardous Waste: New England Disposal Tech (NEDT, Sutton and Westfield, MA)

 Holiday strings of lights (LED only): Holiday LEDs